Racial inequality in the United States: Police brutality

-Black Americans are 2–3 times more likely to be killed in a police shooting than white Americans are killed and are more likely to be unarmed.
-A study done by Joshua Correll at the University of Chicago shows what is called "The police officers dilemma", by setting up a video game in which police are given scenarios involving both Black and white men holding either a gun or non-threatening objects such as cellphones.
-The study found that armed Black men were shot more frequently than armed white men and were also shot more quickly.
-The police would also sometimes mistakenly shoot the unarmed Black targets, while neglecting to shoot the armed white targets.
+Black Americans are 2–3 times more likely to be killed in a police shooting than White Americans and are more likely to be unarmed during those fatal instances.
+A study done by Joshua Correll at the University of Chicago shows what is called "The police officers dilemma", by setting up a video game in which police are given scenarios involving both Black and White men holding either a gun or non-threatening objects such as cellphones.
+The study found that armed Black men were shot more frequently than armed White men and were also shot more quickly.
+The police would also sometimes mistakenly shoot the unarmed Black targets, while neglecting to shoot the armed White targets.
 Militarized police units are more often deployed in Black neighborhoods even after adjusting for crime rates.

-A 2020 study by Cody Ross et et al. concluded that there was evidence of bias in police shootings of unarmed Blacks and that even when using crime as a benchmark "there is strong and statistically reliable evidence of anti-Black racial disparities in the killing of unarmed Americans by police".
-A 2019 study by Cesario et al. published in Social Psychological and Personality Science found that after adjusting for crime, there was "no systematic evidence of anti-Black disparities in fatal shootings, fatal shootings of unarmed citizens, or fatal shootings involving misidentification of harmless objects.
+A 2020 study by Cody Ross et al. concluded that there was evidence of bias in police shootings of unarmed Blacks and that even when using crime as a benchmark "there is strong and statistically reliable evidence of anti-Black racial disparities in the killing of unarmed Americans by police".
 A study by Harvard economist Roland Fryer found that for officer-involved shootings there were no racial disparities "in either the raw data or when contextual factors are taken into account".
-According to data from the Chicago Police Department police used more force against Black people than any other race despite the fact that they were less likely to resist arrest than whites.
+According to data from the Chicago Police Department police used more force against Black people than any other race despite the fact that they were less likely to resist arrest than Whites.
 Around 20% of the population of Minneapolis is Black but they are subjected to nearly 60% of total police use of force.